-Restoring hope in the future for Prespa Lake
+Restoring hope in the future for Prespa Lake, FYR Macedonia

-“We used to do a lot of things without thinking about the effects on the environment,” says Naume Toskovski, an apple farmer in the Prespa Lakes region.
-“We didn’t know that dumping apples would pollute the water.
-Perhaps it’s a different story with pesticides and fertilizers— the temptation for farmers is always to over-use these chemicals and we know they are harmful for nature— but we didn’t know just how harmful they were.
-Until recently we didn’t know of any better alternatives.”
+“We used to do a lot of things without thinking about the effects on the environment,” says Naume Toskovski, an apple farmer in the Prespa Lakes region of Macedonia.
+“We didn’t know that dumping apples would pollute the water.”

 - Sustainable development work in the Prespa Lake region has led to a 30 percent reduction in the quantity of pesticides used by farmers each season.